RicardoAzuul/RicardoAzuul.github.io/README.md

 Functional specifications and content requirements

+The functional specifications of the site:
+- A responsive website, mobile first design - for users on the move or who happen to find themselves near or in the Cafe - with at least the following pages:
+    - a Home page to give a quick overview of the Roleplay Cafe: menu, photos, opening times, location.
+    - a page for players to give an overview of games and events on offer.
+    - a page for gamemasters to give an overview of the resources on offer and a form to submit their game idea.
+    - a page for newbies, that tries to quickly explain what roleplaying and the Roleplay Cafe is about.
+    - the Home page has a Jumbotron featuring the next event.
+    - the players' page has a Jumbotron featuring the next event.
+    - the gamemasters'  page has a Jumbotron featuring new resources on offer.
+    - the newbies' page has a Jumbotron featuring the next event for beginners.

+Content requirements:
+- Photos of the Roleplay Cafe and its facilities
+- A list of events
+- Inspirational images and texts to entice users to come visit
+- a short text about roleplaying and the Roleplay Cafe to entice new visitors

 #### The Structure Plane
 How is the information structured and how is it logically grouped?

 Interaction design and information design

+All pages should have the same navigation bar and footer:
+- the navigation bar contains links to all the pages, as well as the home page
+- the footer contains the Roleplay Cafe's address and social links

 #### The Skeleton Plane
 How will our information be represented, and how will the user navigate to the information and the features?